A survey on the skew energy of oriented graphs: Skew-spectra and skew energies of various products of graphs

 Obviously, $H[G]^o$ has the optimum skew energy $mn\sqrt{kn+\ell}$.

-The following example \cite{CLL4} illustrates that the oriented graph satisfying the above conditions indeed exists. \begin{exam}\cite{CLL4} Let $H^\tau$ is an arbitrary oriented $k$-regular bipartite graph of order $m$ with the optimum skew energy $m\sqrt{k}$.
-Let $C_4^\sigma$ be the oriented graph of $C_4$ with optimum skew energy $4\sqrt{2}$ and the skew-adjacency matrix $S_2$, and $K_4^\varsigma$ be the oriented graph of $K_4$ with optimum skew energy $4\sqrt{3}$ and the skew-adjacency matrix $S_3$, see Figure \ref{Fig1}.
+The following example \cite{LL} illustrates that the oriented graph satisfying the above conditions indeed exists. \begin{exam}\cite{LL} Let $H^\tau$ is an arbitrary oriented $k$-regular bipartite graph of order $m$ with the optimum skew energy $m\sqrt{k}$.
+Let $C_4^\sigma$ be the oriented graph of $C_4$ with optimum skew energy $4\sqrt{2}$ and the skew adjacency matrix $S_2$, and $K_4^\varsigma$ be the oriented graph of $K_4$ with optimum skew energy $4\sqrt{3}$ and the skew adjacency matrix $S_3$, see Figure \ref{Fig1}.
 It can be verified that $S_2S_3=S_3S_2$.
 It follows that $(H[G])^o$ is an oriented $(4k+2)$-regular graph of order $4m$ with optimum skew energy $4m\sqrt{4k+2}$.

 There are many options for $H$, such as $P_2$, $C_4$, $K_{4,4}$, the hypercube $Q_d$ and so on, which forms a new family of oriented graphs with the optimum skew energy. \end{exam}